 - What is the trajectory you have followed, and what are your plans for the future?
 How does the Public Policy Fellowship fit into your career path and future goals?
 This is separate from the facts presented elsewhere in the application and may address your personal history, background, development, and the opportunities to which you have, or have not been exposed.

-Country Selection and Preparation (up to 3,000 characters, including spaces and punctuation):
+Country Selection, Preparation and Impact (up to 3,000 characters, including spaces and punctuation):

 - Why have you selected this country?